 In 2016, James Nash returns to touring car racing

-TCR International Series is the new chapter in his career
+TCR International Series as a new chapter in a career

 Nash stayed with the Team Craft-Bamboo Lukoil in the 2017 TCR International Series.
 This time, he scored no wins in the #54 Seat Leon TCR, taking just two podiums and finishing 7th in the points.

 Short return to BTCC in 2018